SusanSheehan/smartmanagement/README.md

 Most teams work best when they have objectives to meet.
 When it comes to software development teams, the targets are required to be public for the whole team so that they can work collectively and achieve them in the given timeframe.
-It is also crucial to set useful software development metrics for the team to better understand the task and meet the goals that you have set.
+It is also crucial to set useful software development metrics for the team to better understand the task and meet the <a href="https://www.linkedin.com/pulse/smart-vs-clear-goals-md-zahid-hossain">goals</a>
+that you have set.
 ## Create individual goals
-Apart from the team goals, the requirement for individual goals is also significant in the software development teams.
+Apart from the team goals, the requirement for <a href="https://www.liveplan.com/blog/which-are-better-individual-or-team-goals/">individual goals</a> is also significant in the software development teams.
 When you set a target, the individual members of the team have a target, and they have a time frame to meet them.
 It is also very important to make sure that you discuss these goals once a year by holding a one-on-one meeting so that you can increase the number of team members from time to time.